Pureblueessentialsorg/pureblueessentials.com.au/content/_index.md

 For example:

-* Cedarwood and frankincense in a bath soak (search bath soaks).
+* Cedarwood and frankincense in a \[bath soak].
-* Lavender and lemongrass in a magnesium spray for tired, aching, or cramping muscles (search Magnesium Rub Plus)
+* Lavender and lemongrass in a \[magnesium spray] for tired, aching, or cramping muscles.
-* Lavender and peppermint included in a remedial essential oil blend for headaches (search Headache Help).
+* Lavender and peppermint included in a remedial essential oil blend for ]headaches].
-* Ylangylang, clary sage and rose oil included in a remedial blend for pre-menstrual symptoms (search PMS Lift).
+* Ylangylang, clary sage and rose oil included in a remedial blend to help with the symptoms of \[PMS].
-* Oregano oil, together with turmeric and ginger oil included in a blend for arthritis pain (search I said ‘No’ Arthr)
+* Oregano oil, together with turmeric and ginger oil included in a blend for \[arthritis pain].
-* Clove oil combined with eucalyptus, cinnamon and lemon included in a general antibacterial, antiviral, antifungal formula (search Four thieves).
+* Clove oil combined with eucalyptus, cinnamon and lemon included in a potent antibacterial, antiviral, antifungal formula called \[Four Thieves].
-* Helichrysum, Vitamin E and tea tree oils included in a wound care formula (search Wound Care).
+* Helichrysum, Vitamin E and tea tree oils included in a \[wound care] blend.

 If you’re not sure where to start, think about whether you want a remedial blend to use on your skin (10ml roll-ons) or with an essential oil diffuser (30ml bottle with dropper).
-If you want both, choose the value pack which contains a 10ml remedial blend, a 30ml remedial blend and a 30ml jojoba oil as a high quality carrier oil.
+If you want both, choose the \[value pack] which contains a 10ml remedial blend, a 30ml remedial blend and a 30ml jojoba oil as a high quality carrier oil.

 We believe optimal health and youngliving is possible, no matter what your age.